TehGM/tehgm.github.io/content/blog/technology/wordpress-to-hugo/index.md

 I opted to not include blog categories in URL, except for [IMO posts]({{<ref "/categories/imo">}}).
 However my Wordpress blog did include categories by default.

 Fortunately Hugo supports aliases out of the box - and they're simple to use as well: https://gohugo.io/content-management/urls/#aliases.
-With this feature, adding a redirect for every old post was a simple task.
+With this feature adding a redirect for every old post was a simple task.

 I still needed to redirect from `blog.tehgm.net` to `tehgm.net/blog` - here CloudFlare's Page Rules came in.
 They support wildcards, and contents of these wildcards can be input into redirection URL.
 Setting them is simple as well:
 {{<figure src="screenshot4.png">}}